Fuel Tech Experts Blog FAQ

 Companies making claims about their fuel-saving pills and magnets is a global phenomenon.

 An Australian company marketed a pill that promised to slash fuel costs by up to 42 percent.
-The company was successfully prosecuted by the Consumer Protection Department for false advertising.
+The Consumer Protection Department successfully prosecuted the company for false advertising.

 For their part, the FTC endorses neither fuel pills nor fuel magnets.
 The blatant dismissal of all these fuel-efficiency claims is simply due to one fact – none of the claims are verified by unbiased research and/or controlled testing!
 All are based on individual testimonials, many being nothing more than words written by the suppliers.

 But what about the many legitimate testimonials from customers?
-I have what we believe to be a reasonable explanation of this and one I have experienced firsthand.
-The most common explanation and one that is completely valid is that driving style, climate conditions, fuel quality variations, and other factors contribute to inconsistent MPG and fuel emissions.
+I have what we believe to be a reasonable explanation of this, one I have experienced firsthand.
+The most common explanation, and one that is completely valid, is that driving style, climate conditions, fuel quality variations, and other factors contribute to inconsistent MPG and fuel emissions.

-After racking my brains, I finally figured out what had occurred, and it was a vital lesson.
-When you spend your hard-earned money on a product of this nature, you REALLY want it to work.
-This is a standard and perfectly normal psychological phenomenon.
-Furthermore, it is human nature that people do not want to be wrong or proven wrong.
+After racking our brains, I finally figured out what had occurred, and it was a vital lesson.
+When you spend your hard-earned money on a product of this nature, you want it to work.
+This is a standard psychological phenomenon.
+It is human nature that people do not want to be wrong or proven wrong.
 Again, this is a psychological defense mechanism.

 As I gradually returned to regular driving routines, the MPG gain deteriorated.
 I guess this does, after all, support a need for lab-based testing.
-But since that original test we carefully ensured that we maintained our regular driving style during any future testing.
-Blind tests are golden!
+However, since that original test, we have carefully ensured that we maintain our regular driving style during any future testing.

 It is unfortunate, but it is the way of the world that “miracle” fuel savers are out to lure you with unbelievable claims.
 We strongly advise that you be realistic.
-We certainly are not so naive to think there isn’t a great deal of vested interest in this market because there is.
-However, we are similarly not gullible enough to believe that fuel magnets, fuel pills, copper tubing devices, air intake enturbulation gadgets, and other wacky gimmicks deliver as promised.
-If they did, our test vehicles would be giant magnets on wheels.
+We certainly are not so naive to think there isn’t much-vested interest in this market because there is.
+However, we are not gullible enough to believe that fuel magnets, fuel pills, copper tubing devices, air intake enturbulation gadgets, and other wacky gimmicks deliver as promised.
+Neither should you.

 So with all this negativity, what, if anything, does improve MPG?